-Also known as Red Cuttlefish.
+Also known as Common New South Wales Cuttlefish, Red Cuttlefish.

-They feed on small fish and crustaceans.
+They feed on small fish and invertebrates.

 Length - 7.5cm